If you have a question that isn’t answered here, you can contact us for assistance via the enquiry form.

 The wattle is symbolic of Australia.

-The leek, the rose, the thistle, and the shamrock are symbolic of and represent the link with Wales, England, Scotland and Ireland respectively.
+The leek, rose, thistle and shamrock represent the link with Wales, England, Scotland and Ireland respectively.

-The badge is a symbol of a readiness at all time to render service to Queen and country and to former comrades.
+The badge is a symbol of a readiness at all time to render service to King and country, and to former comrades.
 It is a time-honoured emblem – one that has been worn with a deep sense of pride by the most revered in our land and one that glorifies the forms of dress of all privileged to wear it.

 No wealth or influence can purchase the badge which may be worn only by those who have served their country.

-Depicted in the centre of the badge, and encircled by the name of the organisation, you will see a sailor, soldier, airman and servicewoman marching together with their arms linked in friendship.
-This is to show within the circle of the League, all services and all ranks, march together in unity and comradeship.
+Depicted in the centre of the badge, and encircled by the name of the organisation, a sailor, soldier, airman and servicewoman march together with their arms linked in friendship.
+This is to show that the circle of the League, all services and ranks march together in unity and comradeship.

-What is the origin of the Returned and Services League motto?
+What are the origins of the RSL motto?

 Over 2000 years later, in 1790, John Philpot Curran said in his speech upon election as Lord Mayor of Dublin, Ireland: